• Skip to primary navigation

 Do You Eat this Kugel Recipe Hot or Cold?

 Whichever way you prefer!
-Some families serve their Noodle Kugel warm, while others choose to chill it before serving.
+Some families serve their Kugel warm, while others choose to chill it before serving.

 You can also choose to eat your kugel at room temperature.